 Channel 4: Britain's Best Woodworker 2022

-In April 2022 I was contacted by the production company, who had been commissioned by Channel 4 to make season two of Britain's Best Woodworker, to ask if I would be interested in applying to be a contestant.
+In April 2022 I was contacted by the production company, commissioned by Channel 4, to ask if I wanted to be a part of the second season of Britain's Best Woodworker.
 With less than a year of experience - and no actual training - it was a daunting thought, but when else would I get an opportunity like this?

 Episode 1: Dining Table